awsdocs/amazon-cognito-developer-guide/doc_source/authorization-endpoint.md

 Required only when you specify a `code_challenge_method` parameter\.

 *nonce*
 A random value that you can add to the request\.
 The nonce value that you provide is included in the ID token that Amazon Cognito issues\.
-You can use a `nonce` value to guard against replay attacks\.
+To guard against replay attacks, your app can inspect the `nonce` claim in the ID token and compare it to the one you generated\.
+For more information about the `nonce` claim, see [ID token validation](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) in the *OpenID Connect standard*\.

 ### Examples requests with positive responses<a name="get-authorize-positive"></a>